lost-theory/python-live/lpl_03_http_requests_and_json.md

 ## APIs

 In addition to serving up the requests made by web browsers, some sites and services provide an **API**: **application programming interface**.
 APIs are typically a documented list of "endpoints" or "actions" with an explanation on how to pass input to / collect output from those endpoints.
-Unlike the Wikipedia homepage, these API actions are are meant to be called and consumed programmatically.
+Unlike the Wikipedia homepage, these API actions are meant to be called and consumed programmatically.
 Think of them as "function calls" into an external system.
 For example, Wikipedia provides a web API for much of its data and functionality:

 https://www.mediawiki.org/wiki/API:Main_page